Yandex Cloud

 View Istio metrics on the Prometheus dashboardView Istio metrics on the Prometheus dashboard

-1. Make sure prometheus is installed and available in the Managed Service for Kubernetes cluster:
+1. Make sure prometheus is installed and available in your Managed Service for Kubernetes cluster:

 kubectl get service prometheus -n istio-system